dclause/search_autocomplete/README.txt

 If you're having trouble installing this module, please ensure that your tar program is not flattening the directory tree, truncating filenames or losing files.
+You can also perform a full and complete uninstall of Search Autocomplete and try to re-install.

 ---------------------------------------------------------------------------------
 -- 3. Setting Search Autocomplete